ymkuan/Ariadnes_binary/README.md

 - **Koester model** — for white dwarfs
 - **TMAP model** — for hot subdwarfs

-These models can be combined with the main-sequence star model to fit composite binary SEDs.
+These models can be combined in pairs to fit composite binary SEDs — for example, WD+MS, MS+MS, or WD+WD systems.

 ---